 Portfolio managers do not receive any direct compensation from the Fund or any other of the managed accounts reflected in the table above.
 Each of Messrs.
-Slee and Breidert has an employment-related agreement with the Adviser and receives base compensation from the Sub-Adviser for the services he provides.
+Lang and Holmes has an employment-related agreement with the Adviser and receives base compensation from the Sub-Adviser for the services he provides.
 They are also eligible for an annual cash bonus based on the Adviser's earnings and the satisfaction of certain other conditions.
 Each portfolio manager owns an equity interest in TortoiseEcofin Investments, LLC, which indirectly wholly owns the Adviser, and each thus benefits from increases in the net income of the Adviser.
 The Adviser's earnings are based in part on the value of assets held in the Fund's portfolio, as the Adviser's fee to the Fund is a percentage of the daily net assets of the Fund.

-The following indicates the dollar range of Predecessor Fund shares beneficially owned by the portfolio managers as of August 31, 2021:
+The following indicates the dollar range of Fund shares beneficially owned by the portfolio managers as of December 31, 2021:

-Name of Portfolio Manager Dollar Range of Fund Shares Beneficially Owned (None, \$1-\$10,000, \$10,001-\$50,000, \$50,001-\$100,000, \$100,001 - \$500,000, \$500,001-\$1,000,000, Over \$1,000,000)
+Dollar Range of Fund Shares Beneficially Owned (None, \$1-\$10,000, \$10,001-\$50,000, \$50,001-\$100,000, \$100,001-\$500,000, \$500,001-\$1,000,000, Over \$1,000,000)

-Matthew Breidert Over\$1,000,0000
+Name of Portfolio Manager

+Nick Holmes None

-Max Slee None
+Evan Lang None